alphagov/inside-government-admin-guide/creating-documents/delete-unpublish.md

-c) Unpublish (consolidated into another GOV.UK page):
+##Unpublish (consolidated into another GOV.UK page):
 Paste in the correct public-facing GOV.UK URL.

-^When you unpublish or archive, the content item is reverted to draft.
-Please leave this in draft - deleting it can cause data problems.^
+*When you unpublish or archive, the content item is reverted to draft.
+Please leave this in draft - deleting it can cause data problems.*